The Ongar Academy: Background

 In 1936, Essex County Council had established the Ongar County Secondary School in a neo-Georgian building fronting Fyfield Road, Shelley.
 The school expanded in the 1960s when it became Ongar Comprehensive School, but was closed in 1989.
 Its buildings were demolished to make way for a new residential development and new youth and adult education centres.
 Ongar Leisure Centre, a joint use sporting facility, was retained.
 Secondary school children were then bussed to schools in the surrounding towns, particularly Brentwood and Shenfield.
-Twenty six years later in September 2015, the new secondary education school, The Ongar Academy, with no historic association to any previous Ongar school apart from being built on part of the site of the earlier Ongar County Secondary School in Shelley, opened adjacent to Ongar Leisure Centre on Fyfield Road.
+Twenty six years later in September 2015, the new secondary education school, The Ongar Academy, opened adjacent to Ongar Leisure Centre on Fyfield Road.